Programming-Project-2022-23-UniBz/course-project-manuelalessandro/README.md

 If you don't have Maven installed on your system, don't worry, it is already implemented in the repository.

+### Default account credentials

+To access the Admin Console, use the following credentials:
+  - Username: admin
+  - Password: password

+To access the User Console, use the following credentials (or register your own account):
+  - Username: guest
+  - Password: password

 ### Commands

 Follow these steps to compile and run the application: